djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/fluid_mechanics/boundary_layers.md

 When the pressure gradient becomes **adverse** (increasing pressure in the flow direction), the boundary layer can **separate** from the surface:

-- Near the wall, fluid lacks enough kinetic energy to overcome the rising pressure.
+- Near the wall, the fluid lacks sufficient kinetic energy to overcome the increasing pressure, which leads to the *boundary layer* separating from the surface.
-- Flow **reverses** locally, forming a **separation bubble** or large separated region.
+- The local flow may reverse its direction, forming a *separation bubble* that defines the beginning of a separated region.
-*
-- Dramatic increase in drag (pressure drag).
-- Loss of lift on airfoils.
-- Possible flow oscillations or unsteady vortex shedding.
+- The separated flow contributes to an increase in pressure drag, resulting in a higher *pressure drag* on the surface.
+- Airfoils experience a reduction in lift as the disrupted flow alters the pressure distribution and diminishes the overall *lift*.
+- Unsteady flow behavior can occur, where the separated region develops a pattern of *vortex shedding* that produces flow oscillations.

 Flow Separation